-The port city of Arica is Chile’s gateway to many other South American countries and in particular is a vital part of the trade links between Chile, Peru and neighbouring Bolivia.
-However, Arica is much more than just a commercial centre.
-Away from the busy docks, where you’ll often spot ships from countries all over the globe, you’ll discover mile-upon-mile of dark-brown beaches with swathes of sun-worshippers making the most of the city’s renowned year-round warmth.
+Arica serves as a vital trade link between Chile, Peru and neighbouring Bolivia.
+However, this pretty city is much more than just a commercial centre.
+Away from the busy docks you’ll discover mile-upon-mile of dark-brown beaches ideal for making the most of the year-round warmth.
 Looking out across the Pacific Ocean, you’re sure to see thrill-seeking surfers challenging themselves against the tide, even as the sun begins to set.